Home / Projects

 In early 2016, the North Fair Oaks Empowerment Initiative of Northwest Pasadena asked Pasadena CSC to serve as a resource as they began advocating for a Complete Streets treatment of the North Fair Oaks corridor.
 We helped them to organize a community workshop, and in 2017, their team successfully asked for and won a variety of traffic improvements.
 We continue to partner with the NFO Empowerment Initiative as they pursue even bigger wins for their community.

-How much CO2 can you save and how many donuts can you eat if you walk or bike on your next short trip?
+How much CO2 can you save and how many donuts (or kale) can you eat if you walk or bike on your next short trip?
 Find out with our DonutTree Kaleculator!
 (New!
 Updated for 2019 to include people who use wheelchairs, strollers, and kale!)

 We put this together for the Earth Day 2018 festival to show people that even small transportation changes can have real benefits for their health, as well as the environment.
-In particular, we wanted to give people a tangible way to understand just “how good” it could be to walk their next short trip, and we wanted it to be FUN.
+In particular, we wanted to give people a tangible way to understand just “how good” it could be to walk their next short trip, and we wanted it to be more fun to compute.
 Hence the donuts.
 (Or kale, if you’d rather have kale fun.)
 Try it out - we think you’ll like being the operator of our DonutTree Kaleculator.

 The City of Pasadena is slowly moving toward better bicycle and pedestrian infrastructure, and we have been present at every step since 2013 to advocate for faster change, greater community involvement, and a more thorough network to protect our most vulnerable citizens.
 We continue to organize for high-quality improvements (including buffered and protected bike lanes) using a variety of tactics, including petitions, letters, and public testimony.